 I normally write the first draft of this blog the weekend before it is due, and this is no exception.
 However, I am ill this weekend.
-Headache, myalgias., painful cough, but only mildly ill.
-The worst part is the interferon induced brain fog; my thoughts flow with all the speed of pudding and I was not appreciably better as the week progressed, although no cracks about how you can’t any difference in my writing over baseline.
+Headache, myalgia, painful cough, but only mildly ill.
+The worst part is the interferon induced brain fog; my thoughts flow with all the speed of pudding and I was not appreciably better as the week progressed, although no cracks about how you can’t tell any difference in my writing over baseline.

 I doubt the cause of my symptoms is influenza.
 According to the CDC site and Google flu trends there is little influenza activity in the US at the moment, so it is probably one of the innumerable viruses that can cause a flu-like illness.
 I am also not ill enough to think I have influenza, but I could be having a modified course as I was vaccinated a month ago.
 Of course, the doctor who treats herself has a fool for a patient and an idiot for a doctor.
-Flu season approaches, so from my interferon addled brains, flu thoughts.
+Flu season approaches, so from my interferon-addled brains, flu thoughts.

 The flu vaccine has a bad reputation in part because it is not the best of our vaccines for preventing illness and those who need vaccination the most are the least likely to respond.
 Still, I was happy to see the Lancet meta-analysis this month on the efficacy of the influenza vaccine, although it breaks no new ground.
-It was a nice paper in that they only included studies where influenza confirmed by culture or real-time polymerase chain reaction, not the clinical diagnosis of influenza.
+It was a nice paper in that they only included studies where influenza confirmed by culture or real-time polymerase chain reaction, not the clinical diagnosis of influenza:

 We screened 5707 articles and identified 31 eligible studies (17 randomised controlled trials and 14 observational studies).
 Efficacy of TIV was shown in eight (67%) of the 12 seasons analyzed in ten randomised controlled trials (pooled efficacy 59% [95% CI 51—67] in adults aged 18—65 years).
 No such trials met inclusion criteria for children aged 2—17 years or adults aged 65 years or older.
 Efficacy of LAIV was shown in nine (75%) of the 12 seasons analysed in ten randomised controlled trials (pooled efficacy 83% [69—91]) in children aged 6 months to 7 years.
 No such trials met inclusion criteria for children aged 8—17 years.
 Vaccine effectiveness was variable for seasonal influenza: six (35%) of 17 analyses in nine studies showed significant protection against medically attended influenza in the outpatient or inpatient setting.
 Median monovalent pandemic H1N1 vaccine effectiveness in five observational studies was 69% (range 60—93).